randa-mu/blocklock-solidity/README.md

 #### 1. Import the library

 Start by importing the `AbstractBlocklockReceiver.sol` abstract contract into your smart contract.
-This contract provides the interface for making blocklock requests and handling callbacks.
+This contract provides the interface for making timelock requests and handling callbacks.

 ```solidity
 // Import the Types library for managing ciphertexts